IRS Levied My Merchant Account – How to Protect Stripe, Square, and Zelle Income

 📞 Call (657) 218-5700 or request help at www.orangecounty.cpa

-The IRS must send a Final Notice of Intent to Levy—but if ignored, enforcement can happen quickly.
+Yes.
+The IRS must send you prior notices, including a Final Notice of Intent to Levy.
+If ignored, enforcement may extend to merchant accounts.

 📣 About the Author